invoke-ai/InvokeAI/docs/features/WEB.md

 generate the image after each adjustment.
 The higher the weight, the more influence the LoRA will have.

+To remove the LoRA completely, just click on its trash can icon.

-Multiple LoRAs can be mixed together and combined with textual inversions and ControlNet models.
+Multiple LoRAs can be added simultaneously and combined with textual inversions and ControlNet models.
 Please see [Textual Inversions and LoRAs](CONCEPTS.md) and [Using ControlNet](CONTROLNET.md) for details.